jordimas/gnome-shell-extension-arcmenu/README.md

 ##
 ### Arc Menu Wiki Guide

-If you have any issues with regard to Arc menu and your unsure of a certain features or just want to know more about Arc menu, then the Arc menu wiki guide is a good place to start.
+If you have any issues with regard to Arc menu and your unsure of a certain feature or just want to know more about Arc menu, then the Arc menu wiki guide is a good place to start.

 Please refer to the Arc menu [Wiki Guide](https://github.com/LinxGem33/Arc-Menu/wiki)